-These bonds mature annually in principal ranging from \$0.6 million to \$2.5 million beginning in fiscal 2014 and ending in fiscal 2034.
+These bonds mature annually in principal ranging from \$0.6 million to \$6.6 million beginning in fiscal 2014 and ending in fiscal 2034.

 Approximately \$0.2 million of costs related to the issuance of these bonds has been deferred and is being amortized over the life of the bonds.
 In addition, approximately \$3.5 million of original issue premium is being amortized over the life of the bonds.
-All debt issuance costs are recorded in debt and lease obligations on the statement of financial position.
+All debt issuance costs are recorded in debt and lease obligations on the statements of financial position.

 These bonds carry substantially the same covenants as the Series of 2011 bonds.
+In August 2020, the outstanding bonds were partially defeased in connection with the Series of 2020 bonds described below.

-University Revenue Bonds ("Series A of 2014") - In December 2014, the Authority issued \$39.2 million of revenue bonds to provide for a portion of (a) the advance refunding of the Authority's outstanding University Revenue Bonds Series A of 2005, (b) the advance refunding of the Authority's outstanding University Revenue Bonds Series B of 2005, (c) the advance refunding of the Authority's outstanding Revenue Bonds Series A of 2007, and (d) to provide for bond issuance costs.
+University Revenue Bonds ("Series A of 2014") - In December 2014, the Authority issued \$39.2 million of revenue bonds to provide for a portion of (a) the advance refunding of the Authority's outstanding University Revenue Bonds Series A of 2005; (b) the advance refunding of the Authority's outstanding University Revenue Bonds Series B of 2005; (c) the advance refunding of the Authority's outstanding Revenue Bonds Series A of 2007; and (d) to provide for bond issuance costs.